-Proposal relevance, quality and coherence (60%)

-Includes review of the proposed programme:

-- Relevance of proposal to achieving expected results;

-- · Clarity of activities and expected results;

-- Reaching vulnerable groups;

-- Gender sensitive interventions;

-- Sustainability of intervention;

-- Adequacy to local context;

-- Adequacy and clarity of proposed budget (including contribution by CSO)

-Institutional capacity and sustainability (30%)

-Includes a review of the CSO:

-- Expertise and experience in the area of health promotion among adolescents, especially those at risk at vulnerable; - Local experience, presence and community relations; - Management ability; - Experience working with UN/UNICEF

-Other (10%).

-Includes a review of:

-- Replicability/scalability; - Innovative approach.
+applications bacca of the following chieffa.
+Proposal relevance, quality and coherence (60%) Includes review of the proposed programme: Relevance of proposal to achieving expected results; Clarity of activities and expected results; Sustainability of intervention; Adequacy and clarity of proposed budget (including contribution by CSO) Institutional capacity and sustainability (30%) Includes a review of the CSO: Expertise and experience in the sector/area; Local experience, presence and community relations; Management ability; Experience working with UNICEF Other [as defined by Office] (10%).
+Includes a review of: Replicability/scalability; Innovative approach.